Primate of the Gauls: History

 Pope Gregory VII confirmed the primacy of the bishop of Lyon through a bull on April 19, 1079, after a dispute in Council of Poitiers of 1078.
 He writes that the Church of Lyons had enjoyed this privilege "per annorum longa curriccula".
-His intent was to reduce the power of the Archbishop of Sens, but the pope also limits the powers of the tital itself, the holder is not a court of appeal, and he no longer holds the apostolic vicariate.
+His intent was to reduce the power of the Archbishop of Sens, but the pope also limits the powers of the title itself, the holder is not a court of appeal, and he no longer holds the apostolic vicariate.

 The primacy of Lyon is challenged regularly, and at the Council of Clermont of 1 December 1095, Pope Urban II again confirms the privileges of Lyon and declares that the Archbishop of Sens had to be in submission and obedience to the primate.
 It was only in 1516 that this dispute ended.

 In 1696, the primacy of Gaul was disputed by the primate of Normandy.
 A lawsuit by the archbishop of Rouen, primate of Normandy, sought to reassert Normandy's supremacy and independence, after interference in Rouen by the primate of the Gauls.
 Completed in 1702, the trial before the court of the Kingdom of France eventually saw triumph the archbishop of Rouen, despite the legitimacy proven and demonstrated the primacy of Gaul and simply default possession.
 This curiosity made history as the primate of Normandy found himself the equal of the primate of the Gauls, the first being its sole jurisdiction over ecclesiastical province, the second the rest of France.